flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/features.md

 ## Questionnaire
-To check how well our game can imitate the classical test format, we also gave the players a regular **personality questionnaire**, using the questions from the german version of the **IPIP-Test** from Fritz Ostendorf. \
+To check how well our game can imitate the classical test format, we also gave the players a regular **personality questionnaire**, using the questions from the German version of the **IPIP-Test** from Fritz Ostendorf. \
 To prevent our data being falsified by any influence the questionnaire might have on playing our game (or the game on answering the questionnaire) we decided to implement a 50/50 chance of getting the test either **before or after the game**.
 This actually proved to be a good decision later on, as the evaluation showed vastly different results for both groups.